John Cain Arena: Netball

 Netball is played regularly at the venue.
-It is the home court of the Melbourne Vixens and Collingwood Magpies in the Suncorp Super Netball competition.
+It is the home court of the Melbourne Vixens and Melbourne Mavericks in the Suncorp Super Netball competition.
 The Melbourne Phoenix and Melbourne Kestrels also played games at the arena in the Commonwealth Bank Trophy before merging to form the Vixens.
 The Vixens also used it for home games in the ANZ Championship.

 The Australian Diamonds sometime play home international fixtures at the venue.
 The venue also hosted the 2016, 2017 and 2018 Fast5 Netball World Series.

 The largest netball attendance at the arena was on 20 November 2004 when 10,300 saw the Diamonds defeat New Zealand 53 to 51.

 Commonwealth Games

-During the 2006 Commonwealth Games the stadium was used for basketball and other sports.
+During the 2006 Commonwealth Games the stadium was used for basketball, track cycling and other sports.
 Its name was changed to Multi-Purpose Venue with all Vodafone-related signage covered over with black shrouds because Telstra, a competitor of Vodafone, was a major sponsor of the games.